About the aisle of temptation:

 Or the merchandise ‘reminds’ shoppers of items they may have forgotten to pick up from the main aisles, such as batteries, lighters, lip stick, hand sanitizer, facial masks, phone/gift cards.

-Retailers care a lot about the merchandise in this high-traffic area, where shoppers are inclined to compromise and buy items that are compatible with their lifestyles.
-Each format (supermarket, hypermarket, convenience or specialist stores) develops its own category-based assortment.
+Retailers care a lot about the merchandise in this high-traffic area.
+Each retail format (supermarket, convenience or specialist stores) can develop its own category-based assortment.

 Before you move on

-A front-end checkout display is a type of shelf display that is placed in front of the checkout counter, the most important of the fixtures in a store.
-The checkout front display must distract, catch the attention of waiting consumers and give them the opportunity to open their minds for impulse or latent items to purchase.
+A front-end or checkout display is a type of shelved display that is placed in front of the checkout counter, the most important of the fixtures in a store.
+Any checkout display must distract, catch the attention of waiting consumers and give them the opportunity to open their minds for impulse or latent items to purchase.
 That is the main advantage of a well-designed checkout display.
 They require specific design and layout for a number of reasons:

-Retailers set high expectations for these 100% made-to-measure shelving solutions:
+Retailers set high expectations for these 100% made-to-measure shelves:

 Only then they can meet their ultimate objectives: drive up-selling, facilitate store operations, comfort and safety for visitors and staff, etc. It is also important that the configurations can be adapted to all shop layouts and counter types.